 Accessibility—We’ve addressed a number of readability issues in Outlook and introduced a dark theme for users with visual impairments.

 Information Rights Management (IRM)—We’ve extended IRM protection to Visio files, enabling both online and offline protection of Visio diagrams.

 These are just some of the new capabilities IT pros and developers will experience in the Preview.
 We’re excited about this milestone in our development process and are looking forward to hearing your feedback.
-For more details on the Office 2016 Preview program and instructions on how to download the applications, please visit the Office 2016 Preview program on the Microsoft Connect site.
 We’ll continue to update the product with new features as they become available and will periodically highlight significant announcements here along the way.